chrisveness/koa-sample-web-app-api-mysql/README.md

 I find [Handlebars](http://handlebarsjs.com/) offers a good minimal-logic templates (mustache is too limiting, but I like to work with HTML).

-The main admin/app.js sets up the database connection, handlebars templating, passport authentication, 404/500 handling, etc.
+The main *app-admin.js* sets up the database connection, handlebars templating, JWT authentication, 4xx/500 handling, etc (JWT authentication is held in (signed) cookies, for stateless sessions).

 I’ve divided the app into  routes, matching handlers/controllers, and a set of templates.
 The handlers have one function for each method/route, and either render a view, redirect (e.g. after